 DeFi Update — a weekly snapshot of the decentralized finance market.

-- Non-fungible tokens (NFTs) are taking the art world by storm.
+- Non-fungible tokens (NFTs) are still in the spotlight.

 DeFi metrics of the week